tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 ---

-### 10. Everyone Do: Colaboratory, a Web-based Environment for Sharing ML Projects (20 min)
+### 10. Everyone Do: Colaboratory, a Cloud-based Environment for Sharing ML Projects (20 min)

 **Files:**